zyoohv/Lilink/Client/README.md

 *   Remove

-It must accord with the method of 'add new friend'
+It's must according with the method of 'add new friend'